Strategic Proposal · v2 · For Mindlink · April 2026

 Financial tools scope Basic quoting + invoicing (Bookem-level).
 Not full accounting.

-Roy's role SaaS provider + User #1 under @roywrench.
+Roy's role SaaS provider + User #1 under @roywrench + beta feature flag access.

 Multi-tenancy timing Built into MVP from the start.
 No costly retrofit.